carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

   is used by LLVM.
 * Some subprojects are impractical or uninteresting to relicense (e.g. llvm-gcc and dragonegg).
-These will be split off from the LLVM project (e.g. to separate Github projects), allowing interested people to continue their development elsewhere.
+These will be split off from the LLVM project (e.g. to separate GitHub projects), allowing interested people to continue their development elsewhere.

 To relicense LLVM, we will be seeking approval from all of the copyright holders